spaceitup/checkout-android/README.rst

     -keep class net.optile.** { *; }

-The Android SDK uses the following third-party libraries, please make sure to add the proper rules in your proguard-rules.pro file if needed.
+The Android SDK uses the following third-party libraries, please make sure to add the proper rules for these libraries in your proguard-rules.pro file if needed.

 ::